LTUC/amman-dotnet-401d2/Curriculum/Class01/README.md

 =====================================

 ## Learning Objectives
-* The student will successfully request user input and output a response to the console.
+1. The student will successfully request user input and output a response to the console.
-* The student will implement try-catch statements as a form of exception handling within their code.
+2. The student will implement try-catch statements as a form of exception handling within their code.
-* Set-up a debugger within Visual Studio 2017
+3. Set-up a debugger within Visual Studio 2017.
-* Understand and be comfortable with debugging through code to identify potential bugs and errors.
+4. Understand and be comfortable with debugging through code to identify potential bugs and errors.

+## Lecture Outline

-## Welcome to 401: Advanced Software Development in ASP.NET MVC Core
+### Welcome to 401: Advanced Software Development in ASP.NET MVC Core
 Welcome to Class!
 Please be sure read through the syllabus and get comfortable with both Visual Studio and Canvas.
 Introduce yourself to your classmates, and come to class ready to learn!